University campus in Utah

 For comprehensive guidance on federal aid options, students should visit (College Scorecard), which provides detailed cost and aid information for individual Utah institutions.
 Transfer students should also investigate how financial aid transfers between institutions using (Utah Transfer Guides), which outline major-specific pathways from two-year to four-year programs while maintaining financial aid eligibility.

-Calculate Your Data Science Degree ROI in Utah
+Data Science Degree ROI Calculator, Utah

 Use our interactive ROI calculator to estimate your return on investment for a data science degree in Utah.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.